Throughout the United States, stem cell therapy is being touted as a miracle cure for everything from wrinkles to spinal repair.

 Though very few of these applications have any scientific backing, stem cell therapy for knees has been the subject of quite a few promising studies.

 Arthritis develops when the cartilage lining the joints starts to deteriorate, causing pain and limiting function.
 Osteoarthritis is incredibly common.
-Arthritis and similar conditions are a major cause of disability in the United States.
+Arthritis and similar conditions are a of disability in the United States.

 Every year about 600,000 Americans get a knee replacement, a number that could rise to 3 million by 2030.
 Until recently, treatment options were either temporary or surgical.